arunprakashpj/arunprakashpj/README.md

 ### Glad to see you here! 🤩 !

-Currently I work as a Cloud Engineer at an Autonomous Driving Venture Zenseact AB (Subsidiary of Volvo Cars), Sweden.
+Currently I work as a Cloud Security Engineer at H&M Sweden.
 Prior to that, As a Volvo Group Scholar, I graduated Masters in Computer Science 🎓 from Chalmers University of Technology, Sweden🏛.
 I'm a passionate learner who's always willing to learn and work across technologies and domains 💡.
 I love to explore new technologies and leverage them to solve real-life problems ✨.
 Completed the specialization in Distributed Systems and Cyber Security 👨🏻‍💻.
-I'm an aspiring Cloud Solutions Architect and investing my time to explore Cloud Security 🕸️ In the past, I have worked at the organizations like Ericsson AB, Huawei Research, ADP India, BlackBerry and Linux Foundation 🤓.
+I'm an aspiring Cloud Solutions Architect and investing my time to explore Cloud Security 🕸️ In the past, I have worked at the organizations like Volvo Cars, Ericsson AB, Huawei Research, ADP India, BlackBerry and Linux Foundation 🤓.

 ### More about me...